 Prep: This recipe can easily be made in a double or triple batch.
 You can meal prep and freeze the pancakes, then pull them out of the freezer and heat them up as you need them.

-Note: All nutrition information is estimated with My Fitness Pal.
+Nutrition information is estimated with My Fitness Pal.

 - Serving Size: 2 pancakes